JustASpeedrunner/screenctrl/README.md

 Once built, you may move the resulting binary (located at ``target/release/screenctrl``) wherever you like.
 If you'd like it to be launchable from anywhere, you can place it in your ``/usr/bin/`` or similar.

 ## Find the program useful?
 Want to help me be able to develop it faster?
-Donate to me via CashApp or Monero!
+Donate to me via CashApp!

 Cashtag: $66lol99

-Monero: 46ExBswshFq2H4rWoAmY7m1suGNzbmLvk5WE6ZsLhmFy17L8KkDkSrmD673GS8CBZh962RDVVokfdAnJ98mVA4yB5h5DNXQ

 Donations are not required but are greatly appreciated!
-If you donate your name will be listed at the bottom of this file once your donation is confirmed.
-To confirm your donation(s), join the [discord](https://discord.gg/gndKuB92u4) and navigate to the "sys.screenctrl" category.
+If you donate and want your name listed below dm me on Discord with proof of donation at JustASpeedrunner and I'll add your name!